0. Introduction

 Templates are used to define a formal structure for Facts.
 By using

-as lists of values in previous Chapters.
-We would describe these Facts as having ordered
+values in previous Chapters.
+We would describe these Facts as having

 With Templates, we are no longer bound to storing people's information

-For example, we can choose to define our Fact as
+example, we can choose to define our Fact as (person (greeting

-define "default" values for these named slots and omit them in
+"default" values for these named slots and omit them in asserted

-pattern matches "a person whos name is not ?name1
+second pattern matches "a person whos name is not

-do not need to include a reference to this Fact's (greeting
+?name1."
+We do not need to include a reference to this

 (clear) (deftemplate person (slot name) (slot greeting (default Hello))) (assert (person (name Greg)) (person (name Sally) (greeting Hi)) (person (name Sam) (greeting Howdy))) (deffunction greet (?name1 ?name2 ?greeting) (println ?name1 " says \"" ?greeting "\" to " ?name2 ".")) (defrule people-greet-each-other (person (name ?name1) (greeting ?greeting1)) (person (name ?name2&~?name1)) => (greet ?name1 ?name2 ?greeting1)) (run)